This post is part of a multi-story series based on my latest trip with Intrepid Travel. Here is the trip link.

 Language: Spanish, but some people also speak English.
 Knowing a few key phrases in Spanish will be helpful though.
 A small pocket dictionary can also be helpful.

 Safety: While I didn’t feel particularly unsafe in Nicaragua it’s still Central America and crime does exist.
-I’d recommend a lock for your day bag with your valuables inside (I lock the zippers together), a personal grenade alarm (use “JOURNEY10” for $6 off!) and Clever Travel Companion pickpocket-proof garments.
+I’d recommend a lock for your day bag with your valuables inside (I lock the zippers together), a Vigilant Personal Alarm and Clever Travel Companion pickpocket-proof garments.

 Border Crossing Notes: For the Americans, Europeans and Australians crossing the border from Honduras into Nicaragua was super easy, especially with our Intrepid Travel guide Javier organizing everything and telling us exactly what to do.
 That being said, we had one traveler with an Kenyan passport who had a really difficult time getting through, despite having the proper paperwork/visa.
 If you have an “uncommon” passport realize you may need to resort to a bit of bribery.
 You may also want to have your consulate’s contact information handy in case needed.